Up to 89% – Inadequate

-Mr Mir and Mrs Zaman are responsible for attendance in our school and will contact you to discuss your childs absence.
-If you are requesting absence from school these staff members are also who you will meet.
+Miss Rogers is responsible for attendance in our school and will contact you to discuss your child’s absence.
+If you are requesting absence from school this staff member is also who you will meet.

 Requesting Holidays in Term Time

 As you know we always try to encourage 100% attendance at Westbourne.
-However in the first 6 weeks of term from September 2018, 169 days have been taken as holidays by children.
+However, in the first 6 weeks of term from September 2018, 169 days were taken as holidays by children.
 This is a huge number of days lost which has a massive effect on a child’s education.

 This is a significant concern to us all at Westbourne and I would urge families to consider the implications of removing their children during term time.
 There is no such thing as catch up and children do miss out as a result.

 If you are planning on going on holiday, the schools policy is that you must make an appointment to meet with Mr Atkinson and Miss Rogers to discuss your leave of absence request.
 During the meeting school staff will explain the impact of taking your child from school and we may be able to reach a compromise whereby you use a school holiday to go on holiday.